Personalized Two-sided Dose Interval: Simulation

-To evaluate the performance of a PDI estimator $(\hf_L, \hf_U)$, we considered the following criteria.
-First, we focused on the proportion in which a method in view does not produce a valid PDI interval.
-Second, we focused on the mean absolute error (MAE) and the mean squared error (MSE), which are defined by $\text{MAE} = M^{-1} \sum_{i \in \mathcal{D}_{\text{test}} } \big\{ | f_L^* (\bX_i) - \hf_L(\bX_i) | + | f_U^* (\bX_i) - \hf_U(\bX_i) | \big\}$ and $\text{MSE} = M^{-1} \sum_{i \in \mathcal{D}_{\text{test}} } \big[ \{ f_L^* (\bX_i) - \hf_L(\bX_i) \}^2 + \{ f_U^* (\bX_i) - \hf_U(\bX_i) \}^2 \big]$, respectively.
 Lastly, we also evaluated the performance of the PDI estimators in terms of widely used classification performance measures.
-Specifically, for each PDI estimator, we defined the contingency table counts, true positives, true negatives, false positives, and false negatives.
-Using these contingency table counts, we calculated accuracy, F1 score, Matthew's correlation coefficient (MCC) \citep{MCC}, recall, precision, and Cohen's kappa \citep{Cohen1960}; see Section \ref{sec:supp:classification} of the Supplementary Material for details.
-A larger value of these classification measures indicates better performance with fewer type I and/or II errors.
+Specifically, for each PDI estimator, we defined the contingency table counts, true positives, true negatives, false positives, and false negatives as follows: